s0p4L1n3/Graylog-Ready-to-go-Compose/README.md

 # Graylog Project with Docker Compose behind Traefik Reverse Proxy for TLS

+This use case is when you want to test Graylog localy

 ### Initial Step

 Self-signed certificate without SAN (Subject Alternative Name) is not valid anymore.